Runi-VN/3rdsemester/Week35/27-tuesday/tuesday-exercises.md

 Currently HTTP/2 is standardized as of 2015 with an upcoming third version.

 ## Explain (conceptually) how HTTP and TCP/IP are connected (what can HTTP do, and where does it fit into TCP/IP)

+*IP is required to connect all networks; TCP is a mechanism that allows us to transfer data safely; and HTTP, which utilizes TCP to transfer its data, is a specific protocol used by Web servers and clients.*

 HTTP is in the Applications layer and could contain a response with status/headers/body (webpage).
 TCP would be in charge of preparing the request for moving remotely.
 Port number is assigned.
 IP would be in charge of partitioning the data into packets.
 IP address is assigned.